-“A bright new look at fiction writing.
-Unlike many who combine era like characters in a good vs evil story . . . combines the most unlikely characters on a journey to find peace in a changing world.
+“A bright new look at fiction writing . . . combines the most unlikely characters on a journey to find peace in a changing world.
 The originality of the concept is both refreshing and surprising.
 Excellent read!

 “Everyone should look at this.
 The trailer alone is spectacular.
 A world inhabited by all the different genres we love – fighting each other?
 Amazing.”